SP Campground Review – Harris Beach State Park, Brookings, OR

 BONUS ALERT = Camp with a view of the Ocean!

 Summary: This campground is a huge favorite for everyone who comes here and I have to agree it’s most lovely.
-It’s set very picturesquely on a cliff above a pretty rock-lined beach and has all the facilities and amenities you’d want (great showers, playground, even on-site laundry!).
+It’s set very picturesquely on a cliff above a pretty rock-lined beach and has all the facilities you’d want (great showers, playground, dump station etc.).
 It’s in a great location just minutes from town and the Brookings Marina, a few miles from Samuel H.Boardman State Park and just 25 miles from Crescent City which has redwoods and a lovely lighthouse.
 All around excellent stuff.
 The only place it gets weird is the site quality.
 The park has a selection of full hook-up or water/electric (30 Amp only) and non-hookup, some of which are outstanding (e.g. the front A-loop sites) and even have ocean views (A10, A12, A18, A20-A25) whereas others are extremely small or very uneven (e.g. C/D loops).
 In practice this means there are way less usable big-rig sites than most of the other OR State Parks we’ve been to making the fewer sites that fit very desirable and very difficult to get.
 We were extremely happy with our A-loop site (A15) which had huge sitting area and slice of ocean view, but would not really have wanted to stay in any of the other loops.
 A superb state park and we thoroughly enjoyed our stay, but book ahead if you want to come (or be ready to play musical chairs in the off-season).

 P.S.
 You can see a shot of each and every campsite in this State Park on campsitephotos.com